Best Things to Do in Bordeaux for a Great Time in Southwest France!

 The historic center of the city, known as The Golden Triangle, is made of three famous boulevards edged by magnificent eighteenth-century mansions.

-This very modern and fun place stocks more than fifty of the region’s best wines.
-If you want to taste any of the labels features, you can buy them by the glass.
+This modern and fun place stocks over fifty of the region’s best wines.
+If you want to taste any label featured, you can buy them by the glass.

-On arrival, you purchase a card of the value of your choice and you then pop the card in a dispensing machine for a glass of wine of your choice.
-Prices start at €1 for a 25 ml tester and the most expensive wine is about €35 per glass.
+On arrival, you purchase a card of your choice’s value, then pop the card into a dispensing machine for a glass of wine.
+Prices start at €1 for a 25 ml tester; the most expensive wine is about €35 per glass.

 Wine in Bordeaux

-Bordeaux is the world’s wine capital as well as the second-largest wine-growing region on the planet.
-You can find wine tours anywhere, and if you have no idea where to start, the Cité du Vin is a great place to begin.
+Bordeaux is the world’s wine capital and the world’s second-largest wine-growing region.
+You can find wine tours anywhere; if you have no idea where to start, the Cité du Vin is a great place to begin.

 Best wine-tasting tours in and around Bordeaux: